 woman using living fit dumbbell

-Major Fitness dumbbells are similar to rubber hex dumbbells we’ve tested in terms of grip, shape, and quality.
+Major Fitness dumbbells are similar to the other best rubber dumbbells we’ve tested in terms of grip, shape, and quality.
 I think what sets them apart is the ergonomic handle to better accommodate the shape of your hand.
 Most dumbbells, fixed or adjustable, have a uniform handle that might be hard for some people to grip.
 Using a Major Fitness dumbbell feels more like slipping your hand into a pair of gloves made just for you.

 Although I don’t think it’s a dealbreaker, I should also mention that knurling is just OK.
 The ergonomic handles don’t have knurling from edge-to-edge like the REP Fitness hex dumbbells.

-Handle MaterialCenter knurling on metal chrome
+Handle materialCenter knurling on metal chrome

 Best Loadable Dumbbells: Titan Fitness Loadable Dumbbell Pair